minlew/minlew/README.md

 - [ ] Learning Python basics
 - [ ] Exploring libraries like NumPy, pandas, and matplotlib
-- [ ] Building my first Python project
+- [ ] Building my first Python projects

 ## How You Can Help

 If you're an experienced Python developer, your feedback and guidance are highly appreciated!
 Feel free to open issues, suggest improvements, or even collaborate on projects.
 Let's learn together!

-## Connect with Me
+## Find my portfolio

-- 📫 You can reach me at [your.email@example.com]
+- 🔗 You can find my portfolio at: https://project-portfolio-website.onrender.com
-- 🐦 Follow me on Twitter: [@YourTwitterHandle]
-- 🔗 Connect with me on LinkedIn: [Your LinkedIn Profile]

 Thanks for stopping by!
 Let's embark on this Python journey together and make some amazing things happen.
 Happy coding! 🚀

-Feel free to personalize this README with your own information, goals, and contact details to make it unique to your journey as a beginner Python developer.